 Figure: In high-density infected cells (A) emetine induces (1) nuclear translocation of RPS14 (2) followed by RPS14 binding to MDM2 (3 & 4) resulting in disruption of the interaction between MDM2-p53 (6) and MDM2- viral IE2 (5 & 7), and by RPS14 ubiquitination and degradation (8).
 In low-density infected cells (B) although emetine induces (1) nuclear translocation of RPS14 (2), it is unable to interact with MDM2 (4) which is already bound to p53 to facilitate virus replication (3).
 Source: Source: PLoS Pathogens 12(6):e1005717, June 2016

-The potential initiation of the Phase 2/3 trial, its conduct and completion and NDA submission are subject to our ability to generate sufficient capital resources to fund this program.
+The initiation of the Phase 2/3 trial, its conduct and completion, and NDA submission are subject to our ability to generate sufficient capital resources to fund this program.
+There can be no assurance that we will be able to obtain funding in an amount and upon terms which would allow us to continue our emetine program.
 Emetine is an investigational drug for COVID-19 and is not currently FDA approved for any indication.

 - Yang S, et al. Emetine inhibits Zika and Ebola virus infections through two molecular mechanisms: inhibiting viral replication and decreasing viral entry.
 Cell Discov (2018) 4:31. doi:10.1038/s41421-018-0034-1.